-Sling Models are a set of Java annotations to easily access needed variables from POJOs, and therefore offer a simple, powerful and performant way to implement Java logic for components.
+Sling Models are a set of Java annotations to easily access needed variables from POJOs, and therefore offer a simple, powerful, and efficient way to implement Java logic for components.

 HTL has been designed to be a secure and simple template language that is tailored for AEM.
 It can call many forms of logic, which makes it very flexible.

 The guidelines in this section can be used as well for any kind of component, but they make most sense for components that are intended to be reused across sites or projects, like the Core Components for instance.
 These guidelines can therefore be ignored for components that are only used on a single site or project.